tduyduc/atb-strategy-project/README.md

 # Active Time Battle-Based Strategy Game Project

-by Duc Tran Duy
+_by Duc Tran Duy, nicknamed T.D.
+Stoneheart_

 -----

 ## 1. Introduction

-This project is a game created as a project for Duc's research about _AI in strategy games_.
-Note that this notion of AI refers to the _["game AI"](https://en.wikipedia.org/wiki/Artificial_intelligence_in_video_games)_ (consisting of algorithms for NPCs) rather than _"true AI"_ (using machine learning).
+This project is a game created as a project for Duc’s research about _AI in strategy games_.
+Note that this notion of AI refers to the _[“game AI”](https://en.wikipedia.org/wiki/Artificial_intelligence_in_video_games)_ (consisting of algorithms for NPCs) rather than _“true AI”_ (using machine learning).

-This game combines Active Time Battle as seen in games such as Final Fantasy 6 and strategy found in Final Fantasy Tactics Advance.
+This game combines _Active Time Battle_ as seen in games such as _Final Fantasy 6_ and strategy found in _Final Fantasy Tactics Advance_.
 It uses AutoIt scripting language, which can be easily used for GUI, simple graphics, easy array copying, and dynamic array resizing operations.

 Sprite images _(from Final Fantasy 6)_ are not included.
 They can be downloaded at http://www.videogamesprites.net/FinalFantasy6/.
 Images might need to be renamed in the script.